Good Manufacturing Practices (GMPs) are prerequisites for higher levels of food safety systems that food producers have to follow. This article...

-Audit reports can serve as your golden ticket to many different types of certifications.
-Several audit processes are recognized by international organizations such as the Global Food Safety Initiative (GFSI).
+Audit reports can serve as your golden ticket to many different types of food safety certifications.
+Several audit processes are recognized by international organizations, such as the Global Food Safety Initiative (GFSI).
 This makes any report by an accredited food processor recognizable in different locations.

 Here is a list of some of the third-party food safety audit companies that are known in the food manufacturing industry: